What if I was abused years ago?

 What if I can’t remember everything that Happened?

 It is ok to not remember.
-If you cannot remember something, it is ok to say “I don’t remember” or “I don’t know” when talking to friends, or throughout the reporting process.
+If you cannot remember something, it is ok to say “I don’t remember” or “I don’t know” when talking to friends, family, or throughout the reporting process.
 Memories of traumatic events are laid down differently to everyday memories.
 Usually we encode what we see, hear, smell, taste and physically sense, as well as how that all slots together and what it means to us – and together, those different types of information together enable us to recall events as a coherent story.
-But during traumatic events our bodies are flooded with stress hormones.
+But during traumatic events our bodies are flooded with stress and hormones.
 These encourage the brain to focus on the here and now, at the expense of the bigger picture (1).

 What if the person I told isn’t supportive?